-It is a mandatory notification system under the Bill.
+It is a mandatory notification system under the Act.
 There is no "voluntary" notification system.
-However, the Minister can still decide to review an unnotified or non-notifiable Transaction (whether or not completed).
+However, the Minister can still decide to review an unnotified or nonnotifiable Transaction (whether or not completed).

-What "transactions" fall within the scope of the Bill?
+What Transactions fall within the scope of the Act?

-A transaction under the Bill includes any transaction, acquisition, agreement or other economic activity relating to:
+A Transaction under the Act means any acquisition, agreement or other economic activity resulting in:

-- a. a change in control of an asset in Ireland, or - b. the acquisition of all (or part of, or an interest in) an undertaking in Ireland.
+- a. a change in control of an asset in Ireland, or - b. the acquisition of all or part of, or an interest in, an undertaking in Ireland.